Cristina Brito

 Research interests

-Cristina Brito is Associate Professor at the History Department at NOVA FCSH, Lisbon, and a researcher at CHAM - Center for the Humanities.
-She is currently the PI of two EEA Grants Bilateral Funds Initiatives and the co-PI of the ERC Synergy Grant 4-OCEANS: Human History of Marine Life (2021-2027).
+Cristina Brito is Associate Professor at the History Department at NOVA FCSH, Lisbon, where she teaches History of European Expansions and supervises several students in the fiel of Environmental history.
+She is a senior researcher at CHAM - Center for the Humanities, and is currently the PI of the ERC Synergy Grant 4-OCEANS: Human History of Marine Life (2021-2027).

 Fingerprint